Top front-end and back-end javascript frameworks

 • Heavy with plugins and add-ons to make development faster and easier

-• Provides ability to build faster and reload live using CLI
+• Provides the ability to build faster and reload live using CLI

-• Ember.JS has a strong support of the community with 900 contributors on GitHub.
+• Ember.JS has strong community support, with 900 contributors on GitHub.

 Cons: